What is Adult Congenital Heart Disease?

 What to Expect During a Visit

-A typical congenital heart patient visit includes an Echo ECG, a health history, and a physical exam.
-Typically, the patient can expect to see three or four different congenital heart professionals during the course of the visit.
+A typical congenital heart patient visit includes an echo ECG, a health history, and a physical exam.
+The patient can expect to see three or four different congenital heart providers during the visit.

-At each visit, the patient and cardiologist discuss when to schedule the next visit and what future testing to include in the treatment plan.
+At each visit, the patient and cardiologist discuss when to schedule the next visit.
+They talk about what future testing to include in the treatment plan.

 Adult Congenital Heart Disease Treatment

-Patients with congenital heart disease can have many different symptoms.
+Patients with congenital heart disease can have many symptoms.
 Treatment is based on the symptoms.
-Some examples:
+Examples may include:

-For a patient whose heart beats fast, either all the time or every once in a while, treatment options may include:
+For a patient whose heart beats fast, all the time or occasionally, treatment options may include:

-- Medicines to control the heart rate or to prevent the abnormal rhythm
+- Medicines - control the heart rate or to prevent the abnormal rhythm

-- An ablation procedure, where the electrical circuit causing the rapid heartbeat is interrupted
+- Ablation procedure - the electrical circuit causing the rapid heartbeat is interrupted

 For a patient whose valve problem becomes severe, treatment options include: